Workshops in social art theatre with young asylum seekers, refugees, Italians and second-generation youth.

 THE PROJECT IN DETAIL

-The foreign and Italian women are involved in the Narramondi workshop at the Miguelim Intercultural Centre managed by Asinitas in Torpignattare.
-Here, the young women share their experiences through oral narratives and fairy tales, myths and stories from around the world one morning a week, using performance art, music, dance and shadow play with the help of artists and teachers.
-These workshops result in performances that take place in various parts of the city as well as in the schools their children attend.
-The children are involved in expressive-narrative workshops through which they are able to see their mothers in a new light, no longer passive and isolated but active members of the community.
+Until 2019 the project also included theatre with young foreign and Italian women in the Narramondi workshop at the Miguelim Intercultural Centre managed by Asinitas in Torpignattara.
+Here, the young women share their experiences through oral narratives and fairy tales, myths and stories from around the world one morning a week, using performance art, music, dance and shadow art with the help of artists and teachers.
+These workshops result in performances that take place in symbolic parts of the city and neighbourhoods, as well as in the schools their children attend.
+The children are not only involved in expressive-narrative workshops but are able to see their mothers in a new light, no longer passive and isolated but active members of the community.

 The images, graphics, audio, symbols, drawings, photographs and text contained in this website cannot be used, reproduced or published in any form and/or by any means and/or by any channel, entirely or in part, by third parties without express prior written authorisation from the Foundation.